 Judith (Judy) Heumann

-Judy Heumann is a lifelong advocate for the rights of disabled people.
+Judy Heumann was a lifelong advocate for the rights of disabled people.
 She contracted polio in 1949 in Brooklyn, New York and began to use a wheelchair for her mobility.
 She was denied the right to attend school because she was considered a "fire hazard" at the age of five.
 Her parents played a strong role in fighting for her rights as a child, but Judy soon determined that she, working in collaboration with other disabled people, had to play an advocacy role due to continuous discrimination.
-She is now an internationally recognized leader in the disability rights community.
+She was an internationally recognized leader in the disability rights community.

 Her memoir, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, was published by Beacon Press in 2020.
 Judy wrote it with a co-author, Kristen Joiner. and audio recorded by Ali Stroker, who is the first wheelchair actor to perform on Broadway.
 Judy was featured on the Trevor Noah show.
 Judy is featured in Crip Camp: A Disability Revolution is a 2020 American award-winning documentary film, directed by James LeBrecht and Nicole Newnham, produced by the Obama Higher Ground Production and is available on Netflix.
 She also produces a podcast called The Heumann Perspective, which features a variety of members from the disability community.

 She has been featured in numerous documentaries including on the history of the disability rights movement, including Lives Worth Living and the Power of 504 and delivered a TED talk in the fall of 2016, “Our Fight for Disability Rights- and Why We’re Not Done Yet”.
 Her story was also told on Comedy Central’s Drunk History in early 2018, in which she was portrayed by Ali Stroker,.
 As Senior Fellow at the Ford Foundation (2017-2019), she wrote Road Map for Inclusion: Changing the Face of Disability in Media.
-She also currently serves on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, as well as the Human Rights Watch board.
+She also served on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, as well as the Human Rights Watch board.